cmmiller26/cmmiller26/README.md

-Studying Computer Science at the University of Iowa (Class of 2027)
+Studying Computer Science at the University of Iowa (class of 2027)